173duprot/Bulletproof-C/README.md

 This guide defines a subset of C (using C23 standards) intended for mission-critical systems where failure is unacceptable.
-The goal is **zero bugs** (which is impossible) through simplicity, predictability, and rigorous verification.
+The goal is **zero bugs** through simplicity, predictability, and rigorous verification.
 Clarity trumps cleverness.
 Code is written primarily for human understanding and secondarily for the machine.
 Data structures are fundamental; get them right, and the code often becomes self-evident.
 Every rule exists to eliminate potential errors and enhance static and dynamic analysis.

 **Core Rules:**

 1.  **Simplicity is Paramount:**

-    - **Function Size:** Functions *must not* exceed 30 lines of code (excluding comments and blank lines).
+    - **Function Size:** Functions *must not* exceed 60 lines of code (excluding comments and blank lines).
 If a function is longer, refactor it.

     - **Control Flow:** Use only simple constructs.